Aquarius-Language/AquariusLang/AquariusLangInterpreted/README.md

 2. Floating point numbers.
 3. Use "Visitor pattern" to replace "type checking using switch case" under Evaluator.Eval(). (for performance enhancement)
 4. Make numbers available as part of identifiers, such as (let hello123 = "Hello").
-5. Implement else if (elif)...
-6. Value re-assignment to array and hashmap's elements.
+5. Value re-assignment to array and hashmap's elements.
-7. pass array and hashmap by reference to functions.
+6. pass array and hashmap by reference to functions.
-8. Add "for loop example unit testing" when the problems for for loop are fixed.
+7. Add "for loop example unit testing" when the problems for for loop are fixed.
-9. Make for loop still work even when no few statements in parenthesis. ex. for(; i < 10; i+=1){}
+8. Make for loop still work even when no few statements in parenthesis. ex. for(; i < 10; i+=1){}
-10. Binary and, or (|, &)
+9. Binary and, or (|, &)
-11. String concatenate with int.
+10. String concatenate with int.
-12. *=, /=.
+11. *=, /=.
-13. Unit testing for break statement, once inner and outer variables' scope problem's fixed.
+12. Unit testing for break statement, once inner and outer variables' scope problem's fixed.
-14. Prevent re-declaring variables that already exist.
+13. Prevent re-declaring variables that already exist.
-15. Importing other files as modules.
+14. Importing other files as modules.
-16. exit() to exit application.
+15. exit() to exit application.
-17. Make more types (even custom types) available as hashmap keys.
+16. Make more types (even custom types) available as hashmap keys.
-18. NullObj type values should be printable.
+17. NullObj type values should be printable.
 Therefore, implement a void type to tell which are not printable.
-19. Make variables not re-declarable within same environment that owns it.
+18. Make variables not re-declarable within same environment that owns it.
-20. Design cross-platform DevOps-related libraries.
+19. Design cross-platform DevOps-related libraries.
-21. Design some new syntax combined with libffi library to make calling C-API possible.
+20. Design some new syntax combined with libffi library to make calling C-API possible.
-22. Some objects have array ([]) members.
+21. Some objects have array ([]) members.
 But most of their instantiation are passed from list converted to array.
     Maybe, just change them all to lists, might reduce the time cost of data structure conversion.

 <h3>FINISHED IMPLEMENTING:</h3>